 This plan, including all of the standards, policies and procedures described in it, shall apply to all operations, programs, services and locations of Wheeler Clinic, including programs and services conducted in partnership with other organizations.
+This Plan references patients/clients throughout, and it should be noted that the term "patients/clients" includes all individuals that are served by Wheeler Clinic, including patients, clients, students, and residents.

 With oversight from the Wheeler Clinic Board of Trustees, the President and CEO is responsible for the implementation of this plan.
 This plan shall guide the actions of all persons associated with Wheeler Clinic, including employees, student interns, contractors, and trustees and other volunteers of the organization.